Achoulos/Zipstagram/README.md

 #About

 This is my first solo project and my first node.js application.
-I would appreciate any feedback or corrections to my newbie code!
+I would appreciate any feedback or corrections.

 #todo